-The ultimate choice, if we have the wherewithal, is that passive income asset.
-That asset that makes money for us while we sleep, while we sip fruity drinks with umbrellas on the beach, or while we gulp butterbeer while waiting in line for Dragon Challenge.
+The ultimate choice, if you have the money, is that passive income asset.
+That asset that makes money for you while you sleep, while you sip fruity drinks with umbrellas on the beach, or while you gulp butterbeer while waiting in line for Dragon Challenge.

-You and I may not have enough money so that one of our choices is a business we can just own and earn money while others do the work.
-We can at least make choices that save some money and hopefully accumulate enough to have that choice someday.
+You and I may not have enough money to purchase a business to simply own and earn money from while others do the work.
+We can at least make choices that save money and hopefully accumulate enough monetary wealth to have that choice someday.

 Here.
 I’ll just let Mr. Rohn tell you.